 My first ever stretch of bona fide traveling came in India.
 I was 24 years old and pretty damn clueless.
 Nevertheless, I compensated for this with bags of positivity and anticipation for what felt like a huge step into the unknown.

 Of course it turned out to be a wondrous trip.
-Moreover, it confirmed the suspicions I’d had about what kind of lifestyle I wanted to lead, whetting my appetite for the flurry of international adventures that would follow.
+Moreover, it confirmed the suspicions I’d had about what kind of lifestyle I wanted to lead.
+Whetting my appetite, so to speak, for the flurry of international adventures that would follow.

-Among the many crazy incidents I experienced in India, I’ll never forget Devda the Delhi ear cleaner and Guddu the Agra guesthouse manager.
-Nor indeed The Cashew Kid in Goa and Mr. Magoo, the camel guide from Jaisalmer.
+There were so many unforgettable characters on that trip.
+Take Devda the Delhi ear cleaner, for example.
+And Guddu the Agra guesthouse manager.
+The Cashew Kid in Goa and Mr. Magoo, the camel guide from Jaisalmer.

 To find out more about those long ago escapades, check out Incidents In India, twelve tales detailing my experiences across the country.